 Even with these departures, the basic operation of the protocol may made be similar to RSVP with the appropriate use of the new attributes.
 For example, a message may be injected into a network by the sender towards a receiver, routed end-to-end with the receiver's address in the destination address in the IP header.
 If the BUILD-ROUTE bit is set in the NLS header, entities along the path the message traverses will intercept it, store path state, act on (or not) the application payload data, and forward the message towards its destination.
-In NLS-TL, "path state" refers specifically to the unicast IP address of the previous hop node along with the previous node's optional logical interface information.
+In NLS-TL, "path state" refers specifically to the unicast IP address of the previous hop node along with locally-relevant path information (for example, interface identifier).